(Enjoy these Copywriting 101 tips I provided via the Weekly Whisper back in the day. You do get The Weekly Whisper, don't ya?)

 And that's what I mean by "pick on someone."

-Your art, your music, your novel, and your marketing and advertising copy needs to be written with your ideal buyer in mind.
+Your art, your music, your novel, your marketing, and your advertising copy need to be written with your ideal buyer in mind.

 How and Why You Need To Focus Your Copywriting